ibm-cloud-docs/watsonxdata/mng_appln_nspark.md

 You can also filter the applications based on status using the **Filter** icon.
 {: note}

+Track the status of the application by invoking the application status API, see [API](https://cloud.ibm.com/apidocs/watsonxdata#get-spark-engine-application-status).

 ## Stopping applications in {{site.data.keyword.lakehouse_short}}